Many experts say that buying a home where you live rent-free is not an investment.

 The calculation for a home as an investment

 1. The median price for a home in the United States is 200 thousand dollars.
-Let’s assume that you are a reasonable person and don’t need anything more than average.
+Let’s assume that you are a reasonable person and need nothing more than average.

-2. Currently, in early 2019, the average interest rate on a 30-year mortgage is 4.5%.
+2. In early 2019, the average interest rate on a 30-year mortgage is 4.5%.
 It’s fixed interest, and you can use that for calculating all the payments you have to make down the road.

 3. Let’s say that you make a down payment of 50 thousand dollars or 25%.
 Keep in mind that it is possible to make a down payment as low as 5%.
-In the case of lower down payment, you just take out a bigger loan, and your monthly payments are larger.
+With a lower down payment, you just take out a bigger loan, and your monthly payments are larger.

-4. Your mortgaged home needs to be insured.
+4. You need insurance for your mortgaged home.
 The average insurance is 3.5 dollars for every 1000 dollars of home value.
-In this example, this means that you have to pay 200 times 3.5 or 700 dollars per year.
+In this example, this means you have to pay 200 times 3.5 or 700 dollars per year.

 5. Property taxes range from 0.18% in Louisiana to 1.89 percent in New Jersey. (source) I use 1% as an average in my calculation.